 2. Secure File Sharing

 A common practice today is file sharing via the cloud, email, messaging apps, or workplace tools.
 This, without a doubt, is a convenient way to coordinate business efforts and procedures.
-The caveat is, it poses a great threat without the proper security measures.
+The caveat is, that it poses a great threat without the proper security measures.

 VPNs work so that only authorized personnel have access to company files and sensitive information.
 Additionally, it does so without hassling employees with an added layer of work to secure the files they want to send or upload.